How to Smell like a Dog, with Ed Yong

 When the Navy first picked up these kinds of sounds,

-you know, they didn't know what to make of them.
+they didn't know what to make of them.

-And eventually they tracked the sounds to their sources, which were very large whales, like blue and fin whales.
+And eventually, they tracked the sounds to their sources, which were very large whales, like blue and fin whales.

 I think it's still an open question of whether whales are really communicating over those kinds of distances, right?

 So, you know, is a whale off the coast of Europe having a chat with a whale off the coast of the US?
+It seems like implausible, right?

 Those messages would take maybe half an hour or so to move across that distance.